gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 ### 2021: The Beginning

-gno.land’s journey began in 2021, carried out by Jae Kwon, who laid the groundwork to develop the Gno Virtual Machine (GnoVM), and bootstrap a simple Tendermint node capable of executing Gno code.
+gno.land’s journey began in 2021, carried out by Jae Kwon, who laid the groundwork to develop Gno's most revolutionary component, the Gno Virtual Machine (GnoVM), and bootstrap a simple Tendermint node capable of executing Gno code.

 The GnoVM is a virtual machine capable